lgatto/visualisation/highdimvis.md

-t-Distributed Stochastic Neighbour Embedding (t-SNE) is a *non-linear* dimensionality reduction techique, i.e. that different regions of the data space will be subjected to different transformations.
-In t-SNE will compress small distances, thus bringing close neighbours together, and will ignore large distances.
+t-Distributed Stochastic Neighbour Embedding (t-SNE) is a *non-linear* dimensionality reduction techique, i.e. that different regions of the data space will be subjected to different transformations. t-SNE will compress small distances, thus bringing close neighbours together, and will ignore large distances.

 Figures produces with `plot2D` function from the [`pRoloc`](https://bioconductor.org/packages/devel/bioc/html/pRoloc.html)